Rikuchū-Kawai Station

 Rikuchū-Kawai Station (陸中川井駅, Rikuchū-Kawai-eki) is a railway station on the Yamada Line in the city of Miyako, Iwate, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Rikuchū-Kawai Station is served by the Yamada Line, and is located 73.5 rail kilometers from the terminus of the line at Morioka Station.

 Station layout

 Rikuchū-Kawai Station has a single side platform serving a single bi-directional track.
-The station is staffed.

 History

 Rikuchū-Kawai Station opened on 30 November 1933.
 The station was closed from 26 November 1946 to 21 November 1954.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.

 It became unstaffed on 22 April 2018.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 36 passengers daily (boarding passengers only).